michal-harish/kafka-mirror/readme.md

     See src/test/resources/mirror.properties and run /src/test/java/TestMirror.java for example.

     - resolver section - contains configuration destination resolver
-    - producer sectinos - contains configuration for destination producer
+    - producer sectinos - contains the producer configuration for the destination cluster
-    - consumer(s) section - contains all consumers
+    - consumer(s) section - contains all consumers which consume from the source clusters

     Resolver and Producer configuration are common to all consumers, but there can be multiple consuemrs consuming from different clusters or sets of topics.